shafhyfox/99-Nights-in-The-Forest-Script/README.md

 - **Anti-Death Mechanism**: Automatically teleports you to safety when your health is critically low.
 - **No Fog & Night Vision**: Toggle off environmental fog and gain clear vision, day or night.
 - **Auto Attacks / Kill Aura**: Automatically defeat enemies that come too close.

+## 📖 How to Use This Script
+First, you need a Roblox script executor.
+We recommend Decryptor for its simplicity.
+GUI made it simple, you can execute script there easily.
+After executing open the Roblox game "99 Nights in the Forest".
+The Decryptor UI should appear, allowing you to configure all features.